ricardoshaffer/Burger/README.md

 # Burger
 A generic restaurant app that lets users input the names of burgers they enjoy eating.
+Add/Remove, and devour.

 ## Deployed at
 *   https://restaurant-menu-logger.herokuapp.com/